Gujranwala Division

 Gujranwala Division is an administrative division of Punjab province, Pakistan.
-The division, headquartered at the city of Gujranwala, consist of 3 districts, covers an area of 8,975 km^{2}.
+The division, headquartered in the city of Gujranwala, consists of 3 districts covering a total area of 8,975 km^{2}.

+Gujranwala division previously consisted of 7 districts but was divided into two divisions, Gujrat and Gujranwala.

 Demographics

-According to 2023 census, Gujranwala division had a population of 11,416,686 roughly equal to the nation of Jordan or the US state of Georgia.
+According to the 2023 census, Gujranwala division had a population of 11,416,686, roughly equal to the nation of Jordan or the US state of Georgia.
 The literacy rate across the division stands at 76.41%, with males at 79.16% and females at 73.61%.
+Shown in the table below are the census figures since 1951 (the first census carried out after Pakistani independence) - the population has increased over sixfold between the 1951 and 2023 censuses.

 Geography

 Gujranwala division shares borders with Gujrat division and Lahore division.